AboutWhat is the Association for Computational Learning (ACL)?

 The Association for Computational Learning (ACL) is in charge of the organization of the Conference on Learning Theory (COLT), formerly known as the conference on Computational Learning Theory.
 This conference is held annually since 1988 and has become the leading conference on Learning theory by maintaining a highly selective process for submissions.
 It is committed in high-quality articles in all theoretical aspects of machine learning and related topics.

-Proceedings of COLT automatically accepted in the Conference & Proceedings Track of the Journal of Machine Learning Research if the authors desire to publish a conference paper.
+Proceedings of COLT automatically accepted in the Proceedings of Machine Learning Research if the authors desire to publish a conference paper.

 COLT talks are recorded and made available on our YouTube Channel whenever possible (check individual COLT pages for more details).

 The ACL makes all major decisions about the long-term future of the conference and selects a Board of Directors.
 All decisions are made in the annual meeting of members at the COLT conference (the “COLT business meeting”).
 The Board of Directors is responsible for the management of the Association.
 The Board consists of six Directors, each elected for a term of three years.